mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 # Migrator script

-The script compares property files between old config branch and the latest config branch, identifies the differences, and generates CSV files to summarize the results, then automates the process of updating property files based on information provided in knowledge base CSV files.
+The script compares property files between two different versions of configuration, and generates CSV files to summarize the results, then automates the process of updating property files based on information provided in knowledge base CSV files.
 It allows you to manage and prioritize property values, handle different versions of property files, and generate a manual configuration file for further customization.

 This Bash script is designed to automate the process of comparing and updating configuration files based on a new set of configurations.
 It utilizes two Python scripts: `file_comparator.py` and `file_updater.py`.